Step by Step Setup

 Render_Master | 200

-Rendering-info: render-info After the rendering process, you will get a Rendering Info window with the Peak and LUFS information.
+Rendering info: render-info After rendering, Reaper shows a Rendering Info window with peak and LUFS values.

-1. That’s all, now you can drag and drop your B-Format onto the B-Format player track, set it to “Solo” and listen to the final result via the ICST decoder or the binaural decoder.
+1. Drag and drop the rendered B-format file onto the Bformat player track, set it to Solo, and verify playback through the ICST decoder or binaural decoder.